 For older kids that are more active and physical, be prepared to move and play.
 Movement in photos always adds interest and fills up my camera frame in an engaging way.

-And now that you’ve read my top secrets for a fun family photo session, visit me online and send me an inquiry online to schedule some time with me.
+And now that you’ve read my top secrets for a fun family photo session, visit me online and send me an inquiry to schedule some time with me.